Best Spritz Cookies

 The word “spritz” comes from the German word spritzen, which means “to squirt.”
-Spritz cookies are literally cookies that are squirted through a cookie press.
+These are literally cookies that are squirted through a cookie press.

 They are very similar in taste to butter or shortbread cookies and can be decorated in all kinds of fun ways!

-If you are shopping for one, look for one that doesn’t have flimsy plastic parts.
+Tip: If you are shopping for a cookie press, look for one that doesn’t have flimsy plastic parts.
 I’ve had several break after a few times making cookie press recipes.
-My current favorite cookie press is from Wilton.
+My current favorite is from Wilton.
 It is well-crafted, ergonomic, and a pleasure to use.
 I highly recommend it.